Shrooooyes/Ollama-ChatBot/README.md

 - Improve message formatting
 - Add persistent storage for chats
 - Mobile responsiveness
+- Add WebSocket support for live chat
+- JWT-based authentication (instead of session)
+- Dockerize backend for deployment

 ## 📄 License
 MIT License.
 Feel free to modify and use.